ppy/osu-wiki/wiki/Tournaments/TWC/2020/en.md

 1. The osu!taiko World Cup is a country-based team tournament, played on the osu!taiko game mode.
    - **While this competition is planned as a 2 versus 2 setup, this might change depending on the amount of incoming registrations.**
 2. Beatmap scoring is based on Score V2.
-3. The maps for each round will be announced by the mapset selector in advance on the Sunday before the actual matches take place.
+3. The maps for each round will be announced by the mapset selector on the Sunday before the actual matches take place.
 Only these will be used during the respective matches.
    - One map will be given as a tiebreaker map.
 This map will only be played in case of a tie.
    - There will also be a [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers) and FreeMod bracket.
-4. Match schedule will be settled by the Tournament Management (see below).
+4. Match schedule will be settled by the Tournament Management (see above).
 5. If no staff or referee is available, the match will be postponed.
 6. Failed players' scores do not get added to the team score.
    - Reviving and surviving during a map gets considered as passing it.